xySaad/json/README.md

+another trash code. made it for the purpose of learning more about golang reflection, dynamic types, and json structure

 # Json Parser

 A Go package for parsing and manipulating JSON data.
 This package provides functionality to decode JSON strings into Go data structures and allows for easy retrieval of values using a path-like syntax.